North Western Province, Sri Lanka: Manufacturing

 Manufacturing in the North Western Province is diverse, playing a crucial role in the region's economic growth.
 The textile and garment industry employs over 50,000 workers.
-The region hosts several factories, contributing to around 20% of Sri Lanka's total garment exports.

-The province is home to multiple food processing plants.
+The region hosts several factories, contributing to around 20% of Sri Lanka's total garment exports.The province is home to multiple food processing plants.
 The food and beverage sector contributes approximately LKR 20 billion to the provincial GDP annually.

-Puttalam hosts one of the largest cement factories in Sri Lanka, producing about 2.5 million tonnes of cement annually, which accounts for 40% of the country's cement production.
+Puttalam has the second largest cement factory in Sri Lanka, producing about 1.3 million tonnes of cement each year.

 Mining

-The North Western Province has significant mineral resources, contributing to Sri Lanka's mining industry.

-The region's limestone deposits are crucial for the cement industry.
+The North Western Province's limestone deposits are crucial for the cement industry.
 Annually, around 3 million tonnes of limestone are mined in Puttalam.

-NWP is a significant source of Silica sand, essential for the Glass industry, with annual production reaching approximately 200,000 tonnes.
+The province is a significant source of silica sand, essential for the glass industry, with annual production reaching approximately 200,000 tonnes.
+Other minerals mined include clay, ilmenite, beach mineral sands, mica and graphite.

 Service Industry

-The service industry in the province is rapidly growing, encompassing a wide range of activities from financial services to education and healthcare.

 The healthcare sector employs over 15,000 workers and includes major hospitals and numerous healthcare facilities across the province.
 This includes variety of private hospitals mainly located in Kurunegala.
 The education sector is robust, with numerous schools, vocational training centers, and higher education institutions.
 Over 200,000 students are enrolled in educational institutions within the province.
 The province has seen a steady increase in tourism, Major attractions include the Wilpattu National Park, cultural heritage sites in Kurunegala, and the coastal areas of Puttalam.
-Tourism however is considered very poor compared to other Provinces.
+Tourism however is considered very poor compared to other provinces.

 Energy Production

 Energy production is a significant industry in the North Western Province, particularly in Puttalam.

-Wind Power: Puttalam is home to one of the largest wind farms in Sri Lanka, contributing over 100 MW of renewable energy to the national grid.

-Thermal Power: Norochcholai Power Plant, is also located in Puttalam, and is the largest coal-fired power plant in Sri Lanka, generating around 900 MW of electricity.
+Puttalam is home to one of the largest wind farms in Sri Lanka, contributing over 100 MW of renewable energy to the national grid.
+Norochcholai Power Plant, also located in Puttalam, is the largest coal-fired power plant in Sri Lanka, generating around 900 MW of electricity.